mathfather/StockBot/README.md

 Scanned the QR code on screen with your wechat app to make your account the host of the bot.

+Then, use your own language to ask the chatbot your question.
+An Example is listed belowed.

 ## **Use the automatic generated testing set to verify your model's accuracy**

 To test your model's ability in information extraction, use the following:</p>